AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

    ![chlimage_1-19](assets/chlimage_1-19.jpeg)

-1. Double-click the component to open it.
+1. Open the component by double-clicking it.
 Select **Add Item** and select a property from the drop-down list.
 Add as many properties as you want and select **OK**.

    ![chlimage_1-84](assets/chlimage_1-84.png)